 - Single space your document and clearly indicate paragraph breaks.

-- At the end of your work, in the same document, include a short bio—about 100 words.
+- At the end of your work, in the same document, include a short bio, with your website and any social media links you’d like to share—about 150 words.

 - PLEASE do not include any custom formatting—no headers or footers, no page numbers, no formatted line spacing before or after paragraphs, etc.

 - If your work has hyperlinks, please include the URLs.

 - Email your submission to firstname.lastname@example.org, with the following in the Subject field: Submission, prose [insert fiction, narrative nonfiction or essay].

 - PLEASE indicate in your email message if your work is previously published, and, if so, tell us where and include a link, if there is one.